 About BLAIS: Barnard Library and Academic Information Services (BLAIS) develops and curates unique collections, and information resources, and provides information and media services that support the Barnard faculty and community, and establish a foundation for intellectual inquiry, ethical scholarship, and lifelong learning among Barnard students.
-The Milstein Center for Teaching and Learning, currently under construction, will open in the Fall of 2018 and incorporate 6 new faculty-led centers into the library, including the Empirical Reasoning Center, Design Center, Digital Humanities Center, Media Center, Movement Lab, Computational Science Center and Center for Engaged Pedagogy.
-The Digital Humanities Center will play an important role in integrating digital scholarship into Barnard's curriculum.
+The Milstein Center for Teaching and Learning comprises six faculty-led centers into the library, including the Empirical Reasoning Center, Design Center, Digital Humanities Center, Media Center, Movement Lab, Computational Science Center and the Center for Engaged Pedagogy.
+The Digital Humanities Center plays an important role in integrating digital scholarship into Barnard's curriculum, in collaboration with these other centers and the Library.
 BLAIS is committed to the College's work in all its many facets of student and faculty support.

 Required Qualification Summary:

-Master's degree in Library Science from an ALA-accredited institution or advanced degree and significant library experience required.
+Master's degree in Library Science from an ALA-accredited institution OR advanced degree along with significant library professional experience required

 Experience developing and managing digital projects and articulating the opportunities of digital research to scholars in the humanities